 When fitted with a high-resolution camera and miniaturised recording devices, drones are capable of serious intrusion into private spaces without the knowledge or consent of the individual subject to such surveillance.
 Apart from clear guidelines on the kind of operations for which drones may record visual feed and the format in which such feed may be stored, it would also serve well to introduce some criminal liability for intentional privacy intrusions.
 Considering the absence of a robust privacy tort in India that guarantees hefty monetary compensation to violated individuals, these measures are essential to bolster confidence in the technology.

 Additionally, there are new age informational privacy risks associated with the technology on account of the ubiquitous data gathering and processing that it facilitates.
 To address the same, citizens need a privacy dashboard that keeps them informed of impending drone operations as well as gadgetry fitted in these drones.
 A personal data protection framework must also adequately address profiling and other concerns arising from similar technologies.

 Finally, we must also develop safeguards against community privacy risks as governments increasingly resort to these technologies in the context of law enforcement and counter-terrorism.
 In short, the choice between rule-based and outcome-based models depends heavily on the risks we are talking about.
 Any technology regulation must use this as the starting point before zeroing in on either of these models or when applying a hybrid of the same for different kinds of risks.
 This must be followed by a suitability assessment and a regulatory impact assessment before finally opting for any particular regulatory design.

 This article is part of a series examining The Future of Data in partnership with Carnegie India leading up to its Global Technology Summit 2019 in Bengaluru from 4-6 December 2019.
 More details about the summit are available here.

-The author is a Visting Fellow at the Centre for Policy Research.
+The author is a Visiting Fellow at the Centre for Policy Research.
 Views are personal.